Rubgrsch/RgsCT/README.md

 It won't show:
 - Full-overhealing
 - Leech
-- Missing from guadians (like totems)
+- Missing from guardians (like totems)

 Thanks
 ------